Marginal cost

 The importance of marginal costs vary greatly from industry to industry, and from product to product.
 The marginal cost of manufacturing jewellery is likely to be high: the materials and skilled labour needed are both expensive.
 On the other hand the marginal cost of producing software or recorded music is negligible.

 The concept of marginal cost is very important in areas of economics such as analysing optimum levels of production for a firm.
 Profit maximising output is achieved when marginal cost equals marginal revenue.
 Selling prices are either constant (given perfect competition), or fall (the usual situation where the firm has some level of market influence).
-Marginal cost usually initially falls as a result of economies of scale, but eventually rises as a result of diseconomies of scale, and increasing demand pushing up prices of inputs.
+Long run marginal cost usually initially falls as a result of economies of scale, but eventually rises as a result of diseconomies of scale, and increasing demand pushing up prices of inputs.